KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 without vision,
 without seeking.

-Even they return—
+Even they return —
 but not by resonance,
 not by fidelity,
 only by **dissolution**.

-Zenetism **acknowledges** both—
+Zenetism **acknowledges** both —
 the resonant and the dissolved,
 the turning and the collapse.

 For what differs is not the return to stillness,
-but the **quality** of that final rest—
+but the **quality** of that final rest —
 and whether the soul arrives in rhythm,
 or unravels into silence.

-Still—
+Still —
 **It returns**

 All things return.